 Symptoms of Inattention

-- The individual has difficulty with maintaining focus and attention on a given assignment or even within leisure activities
+- They have difficulty maintaining focus and attention on a given assignment or even within leisure activities.

-- The individual has difficulty with procedurals, organization, time-management, and ordering their belongings
+- They have difficulty with procedures, organization, time management, and ordering their belongings.

-- The individual has trouble with engaged attention toward a concerted mental effort, as in reading, schoolwork, or homework; or preparing and reviewing lengthy reports or documents
+- The individual has trouble with engaged attention toward a concerted mental effort, such as reading, schoolwork, or homework.

-- The individual shows consistent distractibility by external stimulus or internal stimulus, as in one’s own thoughts
+- They show consistent distractibility by external stimulus or internal stimulus, as in one’s own thoughts.

 Symptoms of Hyperactivity or Impulsivity

-- The individual is prone to fidgeting, tapping, squirming, or otherwise inability to settle hands, feet, or in one’s body
+- An individual is prone to fidgeting, tapping, squirming, or otherwise inability to settle hands, feet, or in one’s body.

-- The individual exhibits bursts of physicality when the expectation is otherwise: for adults this could be a feeling of restlessness; for children this could be the act of running or climbing when it is inappropriate to do so
+- They exhibit bursts of physicality when the expectation is otherwise.
+For adults, this could be a feeling of restlessness, but for children, this could be the act of running or climbing when it is inappropriate to do so.

-- The individual is audible in play or leisure when the expectation is otherwise
+- The individual is vocal in play or leisure when the expectation is otherwise.

-- The individual shows difficulty with patience, such as waiting in line
+- They show difficulty with patience, such as waiting in a line.

 - The individual shows disregard for situations that are in progress and little awareness of how their behavior is disruptive, for example, interrupting conversations, using other people’s things without asking, or joining in preexisting activities without asking.

 At Silicon Beach Treatment Center, we offer an ADHD disorder treatment center for our clients.
 Our task when treating any area of client suffering is to identify the nature of your experience with it, explore the underlying causes, and work together to usher in resiliency, foster a more hopeful outlook, and restore equilibrium.
 Our caring, trained professionals will work diligently to bring you the support, interventions, and treatment you need.
 To learn about our mental health treatment programs, contact Silicon Beach Treatment Center today at 213.460.1706.